Analysis: Fund managers see value, cyclical stocks running further despite slow U.S. jobs recovery

 “We would not read too much into any one jobs report, and continue to think the labor market remains on track and will be more than enough to underpin consumer confidence and consumption,” he said.

-Despite Friday's gains, large-cap technology companies continue to lag the broad market.
-Apple Inc (AAPL.O) is down nearly 2% for the year-to-date, Amazon.com Inc (AMZN.O) is up less than 2%, and Netflix Inc (NFLX.O) is down 6.5%.
-Overall, the technology sector is up 6.8% for the year-to-date, about half of the 12.6% gain in the broad S&P 500 (.SPX).
+Despite Friday’s gains, large-cap technology companies continue to lag the broad market.
+Apple Inc is down nearly 2% for the year-to-date, Amazon.com Inc is up less than 2%, and Netflix Inc is down 6.5%.
+Overall, the technology sector is up 6.8% for the year-to-date, about half of the 12.6% gain in the broad S&P 500.

 “You had some people saying, that is as good as it gets across the board.
 Peak momentum, peak growth, peak earnings, but the market is misperceiving the backdrop here.
 You are going to end up with robust levels of growth for the remainder of this year,” said Jack Janasiewicz, portfolio strategist and portfolio manager at Natixis Advisors.

-Funds that have remained heavy in growth stocks jumped Friday, with the ARK Innovation ETF (ARKK.P)adding 1.4% by mid-afternoon.
+Funds that have remained heavy in growth stocks jumped Friday, with the ARK Innovation ETF adding 1.4% by mid-afternoon.
 Yet the fund remains down more than 10% for the year.

 At the same time, the stretched valuation of large technology companies makes them less attractive than cyclical stocks that will most likely see the greatest economic boost over the next year, said George Young, a portfolio manager at Villere & Co.